 Bringing AI-assisted creation into Kokai

-Contextual targeting on TTD relies on custom categories
+Contextual targeting at TTD relies on custom categories

 Advertisers use custom categories - collections of chosen keywords - to target ad placements against specific content.
 Today, custom categories are built through exact or token matching, which means an advertiser typing "apple" gets results for both Apple the fruit and Apple the technology company, with no way for the system to disambiguate.
 Advertisers with specific contextual needs end up either over-broadening their targeting or building exhaustive keyword lists manually.